plinss/bindtool/README.md

     {{tlsa:443:ttl=300}}

-If an argument value needs to contain a colon, it can be escaped with a backslash, e.g. `\:`.
+If an argument value needs to contain a colon, equals sign, or quote, those symbols can be escaped with a backslash, e.g. `\:` or the value may be enclosed in double quotes.

 Records can be disabled by prepending the record type with `-`.